Hour of the Star: Plot

-Macabea is an impoverished 19 year old orphan girl who recently moved to Rio de Janeiro after her aunt, who raised her, passed away.
+Macabea is an impoverished 19 year old orphan girl who recently moved to Rio de Janeiro after her aunt, who raised her, died.
 She works as a typist and shares a room with three other women.
 Though she works for less than minimum wage, she seems unaware of her impoverishment.
 She is described as unattractive by coworkers and makes many mistakes at work since she slowly types one key at a time.
 She seems unaware of the right way to behave in society.
 Instead of visiting the bathroom at night, she urinates into a bowl she hides under her bed.
 Instead of using a tissue, she wipes her nose on her sleeve.
 Her typed pages often have holes and grease on them but she is unaware of this until her boss points it out.
 However, she is extremely polite and quick to apologize when she makes a mistake.
 Macabea grew up in extreme poverty without education, and was never taught anything about social graces.

 Macabea's personality is a blank slate.
 She describes herself as a typist and a virgin who likes Coca-Cola.
 "I'm not much of a person," she says.
 She spends her time listening to the radio and copying other women.
 Her lack of experience allows her to derive pleasure from little things in life.
 On Sundays, she gets great pleasure from riding the subway.
 When she hears a song on the radio, its beauty moves her to tears.
 She pastes magazine photos on the walls and listens to others for cues on how to behave.
 It's unclear what Macabea really wants other than to be like everyone else.
 She obtains what little knowledge she has from the radio.

 Eventually she meets Olimpico, an insecure steelworker from Paraiba with a massive chip on his shoulder who dreams of being rich one day.
 He is also uncultured and uneducated but behaves as though he knows everything.
 Olimpico's dream is to be a congressman because they have cars, indoor plumbing, and money to give away.
 He proudly shows Macabea his gold tooth and says that one day he will have a mouth of gold teeth which will show the world his wealth.